MicrosoftDocs/azure-aks-docs/articles/aks/aks-extension-kaito.md

 1. In the Kubernetes tab, under **Clouds** > **Azure** > **your subscription** > **Deploy a LLM with KAITO**, right click on your cluster and select **Create KAITO workspace**.
 2. Find and select the model you want to deploy.
 3. Select **Deploy default workspace CRD** or **Customize workspace CRD**.
 4. Select **Deploy default workspace CRD** to deploy the model.
 It tracks the progress of the model and notifies you once the model successfully deploys.
-It also notifies you if the model was already previously unsucessfully onto your cluster.
+It also notifies you if the model was already previously unsuccessfully onto your cluster.
 5. When the deployment completes, you see a **View Deployed Models** button that redirects you to the deployment management page.

 :::image type="content" source="./media/aks-extension/kaito/kaito-select-model.png" alt-text="Screenshot showing the model select screen." lightbox="./media/aks-extension/kaito/kaito-select-model.png":::